dtransposed/Lagrange/_drafts/2018-12-31-Best-of-GANs-2018 (Part 2 out of 2).md

 {:refdef: style="text-align: center;"}
 ![alt text](/assets/5/7.png)
 {: refdef}
 <em>SRGAN is based on the ResNet architecture.
-Even though ESRGAN has similar design, it introduces some changes to Basic Blocks (shifts  from Residual Blocks to Residual in Residual Dense Blocks (RRDB)) for better performance.</em>
+Even though ESRGAN has similar design, it introduces some changes to Basic Blocks -shifts  from Residual Blocks to Residual in Residual Dense Blocks (RRDB)-for better performance.</em>

 ### The method:

 The ESRGAN takes SRGAN and employs several clever tricks to improve the quality of the generated images.
 Those four improvements are:
-1. Introducing major changes to the generator's architecture (switching from Residual Blocks to RRDB, removing batch normalization).
+1. Introducing changes to the generator's architecture (switching from Residual Blocks to RRDB, removing batch normalization).
 2. Replacing an ordinary discriminator with the relativistic discriminator (as described in the previously discussed paper).
 3. Regarding perceptual loss, using feature maps before activation, rather then post-activation.
 4. Pre-training the network to first optimize for PSNR and then fine tune it with the GAN.